-Another key way to prepare for your meetings is by writing an agenda ahead of time.
+Another key way to prepare for your meetings is by writing a meeting agenda ahead of time.
 When organizing a team meeting, collaborating on an agenda before the meeting starts shows that you want the group to stay focused and stick to the meeting’s purpose— but also want everyone to contribute to the discussion.

 “It’s a good idea to do this for meetings of any size, even 1:1s, but the larger the meeting, the more important the preparation,” says Zhuo.

 And of course, you should never leave a meeting without clear action items or follow-ups.
 As Zhuo states in the book, following up on previous action items is a great way to start your meeting: